Jessica Marie Otis

 European History: British history, early modern history, history of science and mathematics, digital history

-Dr. Jessica Otis is an Assistant Professor of History and the Director of Public Projects at the Roy Rosenzweig Center for History and New Media.
-She received her MS in Mathematics and PhD in History from the University of Virginia, and spent four years in the Carnegie Mellon University Libraries as a CLIR-DLF Postdoctoral Fellow and Digital Humanities Specialist.
+Dr. Jessica Otis is an Associate Professor of History and Associate Director of the Roy Rosenzweig Center for History and New Media.
+She received her MS in Mathematics and PhD in History from the University of Virginia, and spent four years in the Carnegie Mellon University Libraries as a CLIR-DLF Postdoctoral Fellow and Digital Humanities Specialist before coming to GMU.
 Her research focuses on the cultural history of mathematics, plague, and cryptography in early modern England, and she has particular methodological expertise in network analysis.
 She has a deep interest in how to make digital humanities projects more accessible and long-term sustainable.
 In her spare time, she renovates houses and spoils cats.

 Current Research

-My current major research project is Death by Numbers, an NSF-funded project on the early modern London bills of mortality that aims to study the quantification of mortality in 17th and early 18th c.
+My current research builds from and continues the work I began with Death by Numbers, an NSF-funded project on the early modern London bills of mortality to study the quantification of mortality in 17th and early 18th c.
 London.
-The project team includes numerous student research assistants who are pursuing independent research projects on the bills and whose work can be found on the project's blog via www.deathbynumbers.org
+The project team included numerous student research assistants who pursued independent research projects on the bills and whose work can be found on the project's blog via www.deathbynumbers.org

 Selected Publications